hectorcorrea/solr-for-newbies/tutorial.md

 $ curl 'http://localhost:8983/solr/bibdata/select?q=title_txt_en:west+authors_all_txts_en:west&debugQuery=on&wt=xml'
 ```

 but be aware that the default `explain` output from Solr is rather convoluted.
+Also, notice that we used the XML output in the previous example (`wt=xml`) because Solr does a better job formatting the explain out in XML than in JSON.
 Take a look at [this blog post](https://library.brown.edu/DigitalTechnologies/understanding-scoring-of-documents-in-solr/) to get primer on how to interpret this information.

 ### Default Field (optional)